Background for the initiative

 - Maximum of two candidates per supervisor / three candidates per supervisory team

-Phase 2 – Masterclass & face-to-face meeting candidates and supervisors (Apr-May)
+Phase 2 – Virtual Masterclass and individual meetings of candidates with supervisors (Apr-May)

 Phase 3 – Proposal development (May – September)